 “Often the hunting area has dense vegetation where steel solid slugs perform better than rifles” said Stipnieks.
 “Another reason [that over/under shotguns are preferred] is that during drive hunts you also have the option to hunt small game.
 With an over/under, it is possible to quietly open the gun to load buckshot or shot cartridges, or to have one slug and one buckshot cartridge loaded.”

-Additionally, Latvian big game hunts often consist of shots taken at running game –driven by beaters – at relatively close ranges.
+Additionally, Latvian big game hunts often consist of shots taken at running game (driven by “beaters” or what are commonly called “drivers” in the US) at relatively close ranges.
 The fast handing, easy swinging nature of a double gun is an advantage for this style of hunting.

-Necessity always being the mother of invention, ammunition makers in Europe developed smoothbore shotgun slug technology that maximized the performance of the firearms available for hunting large game.
+Necessity always being the mother of invention, ammunition makers in Europe developed smoothbore shotgun slug technology that maximized the performance of the firearms available.
 One such innovation combined a milled steel projectile with a polyethylene casing and attached wad.
 The plastic casing in such slugs acts to shield a shotgun barrel from wear and damage and the affixed wad creates a tight gas seal while also acting to stabilize the projectile in flight.

 D Dupleks has been manufacturing such slugs in Latvia for 20 years and in 2002 began exporting its products to markets abroad.
-In 2009, D Dupleks slugs became available in the United States.
-Currently, the company offers steel slugs in 12 gauge, 20, gauge, and .410 bore.
+In 2009, D Dupleks slugs became available in the United States and the company’s latest showing was at IWA in March 2017.
+The company offers steel slugs in 12 gauge, 16 gauge, 20 gauge, 28 gauge and .410 bore.

 Twelve gauge offerings include the pre-fragmented, expanding Dupo 28, Hexolit 32, and Rosa 32 slugs, as well as solid non-expanding, Monolit 28 and Monolit 32 slugs.
 The 20 gauge line consists of the non-expanding Monolit 21 while the .410 line consists of the expanding Dupo 7.
 All slugs are safe for use with chokes from cylinder to full as well as in rifled barrels.
 Like all other slugs, D Dupleks slugs should not be used in chokes tighter than full, or in guns that have over-bored or back-bored barrels.
 The maximum recommended range of the 12 gauge offerings is 100 yards.